 - Morning: moderate dose

-- Avoid coffee + "high dose" rhodiola
+- Avoid coffee + "high dose" rhodiola at the start

 - Assess over 14 days: stable energy? irritability? sleep?